jdbedics/dbthandbook/README.md

 DBT Practicum Handbook for the DBT Program at California Lutheran University.
+Doctoral students in their second year of coursework and first year of clinical training complete practicum work in behavioral therapy, behavioral activation, dialectical behavior therapy, cognitive therapy, and exposure therapy.
+Therapy is conducted at the CLU Community Counseling Center under the supervision of Jamie Bedics, Ph.D., ABPP.